kotary/railgun/README.md

 ```

 ## Build
 If you have GPU on remote machine, please execute deploy.sh.

 ```
 ./deploy.sh [REMOTE_HOST] [REMOTE_DIR] [MAIN_FILE]
 ```

 REMOTE_HOST:host which you execute the program. ex)foo@example.com or IP address

 REMOTE_DIR:directory you deploy the program. ex) /home/yourname/projects

 MAIN_FILE:file includes the main function

 If you develop the program on a host has GPU, just execute make command.

 ## Contributing
-Send a pull request to <http://github.com/rk0der/railgun>.
-We welcome your great
+Send a pull request to <http://github.com/kotary/railgun>.
-idea for this project.
-Feel free to contribute your code to the project.
-You can
+We welcome your great idea for this project.
+Feel free to
-use <http://github.com/rk0der/railgun/issues> for discussion.
-You can also use
+contribute your code to the project.
-gitter for more active conversation.
+You can use <http://github.com/kotary/railgun/issues> for discussion.

 ## See also

-[rk0der/bheap](https://github.com/rk0der/bheap): general-purpose implementation of task queue in railgun
+[kotary/bheap](https://github.com/kotary/bheap): general-purpose implementation of task queue in railgun

 [Implementation and Evaluation of Data Transfer Scheduling in CUDA](): thesis (written in Japanese)

 ## License

-MIT license (© 2017 Ryota Kota)
+MIT license (© 2019 Ryota Kota)